stsaria/AdvCommands/docs/features-EN/variables.md

 cmd say Calculation result: <a+b>     # Result: 13
 ```

-※ See separate documentation for details on arithmetic operations.
+※ For details on arithmetic operations, refer to separate documentation.

 ### Comparison Operation Examples
 ```